izhaq/login-app-md/README.md

 **4. facades**

-    this layer is based on the facade design pattern and it propose is to prevent container components to be depend directly on the store.
-This way it will be easier to upgrade/switch to a different state management library without the need to "touch" all containers as well.
+    this layer is based on the facade design pattern and it propose is to prevent container components to be depend directly on the store.\
+    This way it will be easier to upgrade/switch to a different state management library without the need to "touch" all containers as well.\
     In addition it makes the containers code look much cleaner.

-5. **services**
+**5. **services**

    Since services are singletons in angular it is a good idea to place all reusable business logic and any helpers here. for example: service with all api endpoint requests, error massages, localization, etc..

-6. **Base**
+**6. **Base**

    Will be divided to multiple folders based on needs.\
 Here we will put all base/core features, logics. usually these part will not have too much code changes.\